 - Use logic: Shoppers still navigate the typical purchase funnel during the holiday period.
 Build campaigns to respect their stage of the buying cycle, starting by creating product awareness, then focusing on specific product features and benefits, and finally offering a promotion or incentive to secure the sale.

-- Follow up: After the holiday, follow up with an email campaign designed to plant the seeds for future purchases.
+- Follow up: After the holiday, follow up with a post-purchase email campaign designed to plant the seeds for future orders.

 This example holiday email below offers a promotional discount in the post-Christmas period, by playing on the idea of buying the present you wish you’d received.